Revive-dontwanttocode/Revive-dontwanttocode.github.io/_posts/2024-3-12-Game Theory with Applications to Finance and Marketing Lecture 3 (oct 06).md

 ### Theorem 5 : NE in Symmetric game

 > A finite symmetric game has a symmetric Nash equilibrium in mixed strategy.

+## Reference
+This note is mainly derived from Chyi-mei Chen's `Game Theory with Applications to Marketing and Finance, I` Course @ National Taiwan University.
+Thanks him for giving this kind of excellent lecture.